deepset-ai/haystack/docs/_src/api/api/ranker.md

-SentenceTransformerRanker handles Cross-Encoder models that use a single logit as similarity score. https://www.sbert.net/docs/pretrained-models/ce-msmarco.html#usage-with-transformers In contrast, FARMRanker handles Cross-Encoder models that internally use two logits and output the classifier's probability of label "1" as similarity score.
+SentenceTransformerRanker handles Cross-Encoder models that use a single logit as similarity score. https://www.sbert.net/docs/pretrained-models/ce-msmarco.html#usage-with-transformers
-This includes TextPairClassification models trained within FARM.

 |  With a SentenceTransformersRanker, you can:
  - directly get predictions via predict()